parklab/SCAN2/README.md

 # WARNING!
 * The conda environment (named scan2 in these instructions) must always be `conda activate`d before running SCAN2.
-* Real world analyses will require parallelization.
+* In a practical setting, parallelization will be required.
-    * On a machine with multiple cores, increasing the `--joblimit` parameter will run multiple parts of the analysis in parallel.
+    * On a machine with multiple cores, increasing the `--joblimit N` parameter will run N jobs in parallel.
+A total memory limit can also be set via `--memlimit`, which should be supplied in megabytes.
-    * For clusters with distributed resource management software (e.g., SLURM), SCAN-SNV exposes Snakemake's parallelization options `--cluster` and `--drmaa`.
+    * For clusters with distributed resource management software (e.g., SLURM), SCAN2 leverages Snakemake's excellent parallelization options `--cluster` and `--drmaa`.
+        * **You may need access to additional libraries for your system**: e.g., in the SCAN2 publication, a SLURM cluster was accessed via the slurm-drmaa 1.1.1 package.

 # Using a custom dbSNP version